 As part of this work, we develop strong community partnerships, bringing our collective networks and expertise to help veterans grow and thrive.

-In 1998, Post 718 purchased a parcel of blighted property with run-down row houses on Washington Boulevard.
-Over the next ten years, Mr. Singer fought tirelessly to raise over $2.5 million in government and foundation grants to transform the site into an administration/service building with 13 townhomes that can accommodate up to 48 veterans at one time.
+Jewish War Veterans Post 718 purchased a parcel of blighted property with run-down row houses on Washington Boulevard.
+Over the next ten years, Sidney Singer fought tirelessly to raise over $2.5 million in government and foundation grants to transform the site into an administration/service building and 13 townhouses that can accommodate up to 48 veterans.

-In 2008, the current townhomes were completed, and Veterans Place became the only single-room occupancy transitional housing center for homeless vets in the region.
-Mr. Singer served as president of the Veterans Place board until his death in 2010.
+The townhouse renovations were completed and Veterans Place became the only single-room occupancy, transitional housing center for homeless vets in the region.